amschechter/amschechter.github.io/_posts/2026-2-17-Land_Value_Tax.markdown

 ### Maps!

 Take a look at a couple of maps I made comparing the Appraised Land Value and the Appraised Improvement value.
+The maps displayed here group every parcel in the city into hexagons, and adds together the land value and improvement value respectively that are captured in that hexagon.

 This map showing the appraised land value by hexagons throughout the city displays that the highest land values are where you would expect.
 Land located in Downtown, South Lake Union and the U-District is taxed at a higher rate than other land around the city.